MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 After enabling the plan, you have the ability to [configure the features of the plan](configure-servers-coverage.md) to suit your needs.

-## Enable periodic system updates

-System updates are crucial for keeping the security and health of your Azure Arc-enabled machines and Azure VMs.
-Updates often contain security patches for vulnerabilities that, if left unfixed, are exploitable by attackers.

-Microsoft Defender for Cloud provides these recommendations to ensure the latest security and critical OS updates are installed on your machines:

-- System updates should be installed on your machines (powered by Azure Update Manager)
-- Machines should be configured to periodically check for missing system updates

-These recommendations rely on a native agent embedded in every Azure VM and Azure Arc machines instead of an installed agent.

-[The Fix option](implement-security-recommendations.md#use-the-fix-option), presented in the recommendation, can be used to perform a one-time installation of any missing updates through the Update Manager portal.

-If you're using an on-premises machine, it must be [connected to Azure Arc](quickstart-onboard-machines.md).

-> [!NOTE]
-> If your Azure Arc enabled machines or VM isn't connected to a subscription, or connector that has Defender for Servers Plan 2 enabled, when you enable periodic assessments, it will be subject to [Azure Update Manager pricing](https://azure.microsoft.com/pricing/details/azure-update-management-center/).
->
-> If your Azure Arc enabled machines or VM is connected to a subscription, or connector that has Defender for Servers Plan 2 enabled, periodic assessments are included in the Defender for Servers Plan 2 pricing.

 ## Next steps

 [Configure Defender for Servers features](configure-servers-coverage.md).